Robust quality agreements and good communication scheme can help avoid and alleviate regulatory concerns.

 Managing the relationships between clients and contract manufacturing organizations (CMOs) can be difficult as the pharmaceutical landscape and its related supply chains become more global and complex.
-One of the best tools to achieving a good working relationship between a client and their CMO is the use of a well-drafted, clear and concise quality agreement.
+One of the best tools to achieving a good working relationship between a client and their CMO is the use of well-drafted, clear and concise quality agreements.
 To accomplish this, it is important to understand the different types of clients as well as the types of CMO models existing in today’s environment.

 The emergence of CMOs and virtual companies has been at the forefront of some of the challenges the industry is experiencing.
 With the finalization of the FDA guidance, it is an opportune time to revisit the concepts and ideas regarding quality agreements.

 Quality agreements should not be limited to what is meant by traditional manufacturing but should be expanded to include the support activities necessary to producing a final product.
 It is important to put into context what is meant by “manufacturing”.
 For the purposes of this article, “manufacturing” will be considered anything to do with the manufacturing, testing, processing, packaging, or holding of the product including the procurement of the active ingredient, excipients, and packaging materials, including labeling, used to assemble the product.